 Where to stay in the Huasteca Potosina, Mexico

 Most accommodation options in the Huasteca Potosina are in Ciudad Valles although if you have your own car I recommend you to stay in some of the small mountain villages such as Xilitla.
-Here’s a list of my recommendations for all types of budget.

 I hope you have enjoyed this travel guide to the Huasteca Potosina’s best attractions.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!